Nine Steps to Effective Governance

 This resource has been provided to BoardPro by our partner, Sport New Zealand

-The first step is to get the right people on board.
-Without the right skills and attributes present among its directors, any board will struggle to deliver good governance.
+The first step to develop a strong governance model is to get the right people on board.
+Without the right skills and attributes present among its directors, any board will struggle to deliver good corporate governance.

-Once the right people are on board, there needs to be agreement about exactly what the board’s role is and what should be delegated to management.
-Once agreed, the role and delegations should be written as policies, perhaps as part of a more comprehensive board charter.
+Once the right people are on board, there needs to be agreement about exactly what the board’s roles and responsibilities are and what should be delegated to management.
+Once agreed, the roles, responsibilities and delegations should be written as policies, perhaps as part of a more comprehensive board charter.

-The chief executive is employed to achieve outcomes rather than to merely be busy doing ‘things’.
+The chief executive is employed to achieve governance outcomes rather than to merely be busy doing ‘things’.
 A statement of strategic direction or strategic plan makes clear what is to be achieved.
-This should be written in outcomes language as the basis for effective monitoring and evaluation, and as the basis for measuring organisational and chief executive effectiveness.
+Good governance plans should be written in outcomes language as the basis for effective monitoring and evaluation, and as the basis for measuring organisational and chief executive effectiveness.

 The board meeting is the place where a board does most of its work.
 Board meetings should matter.
 They should be well run and should focus on the board’s job, not the CEO’s.
 Meetings should be predominantly forward looking and offer satisfaction to directors, who can leave the meeting knowing they have added value as the result of applying their experience, expertise and wisdom.

-Even the most experienced boards and directors can find themselves drifting away from the governing role and becoming involved in management matters.
+Even the most experienced boards and directors can find themselves drifting away from governing responsibilities and becoming involved in management matters.
 It is imperative the board stays on top of its role.
-Monitoring and assessment of organisational effectiveness is the bread and butter of board meetings.
+Determining governance structure, monitoring and assessment of organisational effectiveness is the bread and butter of board meetings.
 However, these functions should not dominate the meetings.
 Time should be spent at every board meeting looking ahead; a portion of every board meeting should be the equivalent of a mini strategic retreat.

 This ensures directors view their role as continuous rather than episodic and involves making timely provision for all the tasks and functions that the board must address over the course of the governing year.
-Boards in all sectors are now developing annual agendas.
+Boards in all sectors are now developing board annual work plans.